susanwanja-sw/pharmaceutical-business-intelligence/README.md

 ## 1. Introduction
-This project explores pharmacy sales data from January to August across 5 countries using Power BI.
+The pharmaceutical industry is one of the most dynamic and competitive sectors, where even small shifts in demand can have a major impact on business performance.
+Pharmacies deal with diverse product lines, seasonal demand patterns, and varying sales performance across regions and representatives.
+Managing this complexity requires more than intuition, it demands clear, data-driven insights.

-The dashboard provides insights into:
+This project was developed to analyze pharmacy sales data and transform it into an interactive Power BI dashboard.
+By cleaning, modeling, and visualizing the data, I set out to answer key questions such as:

-- Total revenue and order volume
+- Which products drive the highest sales?
-- Top-performing products and salespersons
+- How do sales trends change across months and seasons?
-- Sales trends over time (monthly analysis)
+- Who are the top-performing sales representatives?
-- Cross-country comparisons
+- Where can the business improve its product or sales strategy?

-The goal was to create a data-driven view of sales performance to support better business decisions.
+The aim is not just to summarize numbers, but to tell a story that can guide better business decisions.
+From inventory planning to sales coaching and market expansion, the insights generated here show how pharmacy businesses can move from raw data to strategic action.

 ## 2. Dataset
 - Period Covered: Jan – Aug
 - Size: ~3,488 orders across 5 countries
 - Key Variables:
   - `Date` → transaction timeline
-  - `Country` → Australia, Canada, India, UK, [other]
+  - `Country` → Australia, Canada, India, UK
   - `Product` → e.g., Digestive Enzymes, Antiseptic Cream, Cough Syrup
   - `Sales Person` → responsible staff
   - `Amount` → sales value ($)